saurabhan/Wallhaven-dl/README.md

 ## Dependencies:

-  This project depends on BeautifulSoup, Requests, tqdm, lxml Your can install install the dependencies using the requirments.txt file and running
+  This project depends on BeautifulSoup, Requests, tqdm, lxml Your can install install the dependencies using the requirements.txt file and running
   ```
-  $ pip3 install -r requirments.txt
+  $ pip3 install -r requirements.txt
   ```